fairlearn/fairlearn/docs/user_guide/assessment.rst

     >>> print("recall by groups = ", results.by_group)
     recall by groups =  {'a': 0.0, 'b': 0.5, 'c': 0.75, 'd': 0.0}

-.. _dashboard:
+.. _metrics_plots:

 Metrics plots
 -------------

 .. currentmodule:: fairlearn.metrics_plots

 The :py:mod:`fairlearn.metrics_plots` module visualizes fairness metrics from different perspectives.

 The examples below illustrate a scenario where *binary gender* is a sensitive feature and *accuracy rate* is the performance metric.

 Disparity in performance
 ^^^^^^^^^^^^^^^^^^^^^^^^
 `plot_disparities_in_performance` shows: (1) the performance of your model with respect to your selected performance metric (e.g., *accuracy rate*) overall as well as on different subgroups based on your selected sensitive feature (e.g., *accuracy rate* for females, *accuracy rate* for males); (2) the disparity (difference) in the values of the selected performance metric across different subgroups; (3) the distribution of